-The first significant dress reform convention was held in Canastota on January 7 - 8, 1857.
-The National Dress Reform Association (NDRA) held the convention at the Dutch Reformed Church (organized 1833), then located on Peterboro Street by the railroad tracks.
-NDRA founder James Caleb Jackson presided.
-Speakers included Gerrit Smith of nearby Peterboro and Dr. Mary Edwards Walker of Oswego.
+Dress Reform Convention.
+The 1857 convention of the National Dress Reform Association (NDRA) was chaired by its founder, James Caleb Jackson.
+Speakers included Gerrit Smith and Dr. Mary Edwards Walker of Oswego.
 A supportive letter from Elizabeth Cady Stanton was read to the convention.

 By the time of this convention, most woman's suffrage advocates, including Stanton, had long abandoned reform dress, specifically the Bloomer costume.
 (Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 Suffrage leaders, including Stanton, had concluded that it distracted from their mission to win women the vote.
 (Stanton’s letter may have been written in response to an appeal from her cousin, Gerrit Smith, one of very few activists who had advocated dress reform as an adjunct to suffrage work but continued supporting the cause after suffragists stepped away.)
 In any case, even when they embraced it, suffragists had never been inclined to support the dress reform cause by holding a convention dedicated to the topic.
 It was water-cure quacks such as Jackson, who succeeded the suffragists as dress-reform champions, who felt the need to promote the cause by means of conventions.
 A thumbnail history of dress reform is available here.

 Building(s) and Sites(s).
 The 1833 church site was abandoned in 1878 due to increasing noise from the New York Central Railroad.
 The church moved two blocks north to a church building at 116 Center Street.
 That building had previously housed the Free Church, an non-denominational abolitionist congregation.